mklaber/redshift_polizei/README.md

 Data Acquisition
 ---------------------
 All cached and generated data can be updated using `rake reports:update`.
 This takes quite a long time if there are a lot of audit logs to be parsed.
 This command can be used to update cached data before it is regularly updated or to precache on new deployments.
-Aborting these tasks through Ctrl + C won't abort the update!

 There are three cronjobs running in the background to keep data up to date.
 They are rake tasks and can be manually run by executing
 - `rake redshift:auditlog:import`: Retrieves newest queries from the Redshift audit logs.